 What is Femtech?

 Femtech refers to any technology that aims to improve the lives of women (or anyone with female anatomy).
 It’s a category that’s seen a recent boom, with an explosion of Femtech startups offering innovative solutions to women’s health problems.
-Everything from fertility to endometriosis is being tackled with new, data-driven solutions, and with billions in venture capitalist funding pouring into Femtech market, it’s an upward trend that’s unlikely to be going away anytime soon.
+Everything from fertility to endometriosis is being tackled with new, data-driven solutions.
+And with billions in venture capitalist funding pouring into the Femtech market, it’s an upward trend that’s unlikely to be going away anytime soon.

-With the amount of Femtech products and services growing rapidly, we’ve identified six of the biggest movers and shakers within the Femtech industry in 2019.
+With the amount of Femtech products and services growing all the time, we’ve identified six of the biggest movers and shakers within the Femtech industry in 2019.

 The Biggest Movers and Shakers in Femtech